Find the Right Engineering Consulting Firm

 Don’t settle for quotations based upon equipment pricing that has resulted from incomplete specifications.

 Be aware that “quick quotations” are based upon numerous unknowns.
 The number could be too low because of unknown information, or the number could be loaded unnecessarily with contingency because of the unknowns.
-However, many companies will bid low to secure the order and then blame the lack of detailed written specifications as additional charges accrue through change orders.
+However, many chemical engineering consulting firms or Turnkey Engineering Firms will bid low to secure the order and then blame the lack of detailed written specifications as additional charges accrue through change orders.
 Unfortunately, you’re stuck with them at this point.

 Don’t get stuck!
 There is a better way; The EPIC Way!